haru3613/getting-started-solution-template/README.md

 ## Start synchronizing devices with AWS IoT

 This solution enables MQTT protocol through a service : _Mqtt_.
+By using this template, start filling some AWS credentials and certificate values.
+In `service`-> `Mqtt`, which contains blank fields initially.
 Set up is important and all steps must be followed carefully.
 Initially, user should have an AWS account with access on IoT-Core, and should open *AWS IoT Core dashboard page*.
 Then will create a new *Thing*, which will become a message broker between Murano and your real devices on AWS side.
-Please also read carefully paragraph "Important".
-Let's start !
+Let's start , and please also read carefully paragraph "Important".
-By using this template, start filling some AWS credentials and certificate values.
-In `service`-> `Mqtt`, which contains blank fields initially.
-It is explained here :

  ![AWS IoT Tab location.png](readme_resources/tabAWS.png) *AWS Iot Dashboard*